psychemedia/island-storynotes/carus-wilson/40-death-of-currer-bell.md

 ## A Retired Clergyman Revisits His Old Haunts

 A couple of months after the death of Charlotte Brontë, before heading south to start his retirement on the Isle of Wight sometime in June, 1855, the Revd.
-Carus Wilson visited Kirby Lonsdale on the Lancashire, Cumbria and Yorkshire border.
+W. Carus Wilson visited Kirby Lonsdale on the Lancashire, Cumbria and Yorkshire border.

 ```{admonition} A visit to Casterton Hall, June 1855
 :class: dropdown